cangulo-actions/semver/README.md

 ![example merging strategies](docs/example-merging-strategies.png)

 This GH action needs the squash strategy, this will _squash_ all the commits in the PR into a single one pushed to the target branch.
-You can enforce this strategy in the repository configuration as next:
+You have to enforce this strategy in your repository configuration as next:

 ![repo config squash](docs/repo-config-squash.png)